Back to Book/course

 Functional re-entry

-Functional re-entry is somewhat more difficult to grasp because the central blocking and the circuit around is more difficult to define anatomically.
+Functional re-entry is somewhat more difficult to grasp because the central blocking and the circuit around it are more difficult to define anatomically.
 The central blocking and the circuit arise due to electrophysiological heterogeneity (variation) in the myocardium.
 Such heterogeneity includes varying refractoriness, conductivity and/or excitability.
-An impulse traveling through an area with such heterogeneity might encounter a functional block, circulate around it and during its first lap the wavefront will emit impulses both outwards and inwards (towards the core of the circuit).
+An impulse traveling through an area with such heterogeneity might encounter a functional block, circulate it and during its first lap the wavefront will emit impulses both outwards and inwards (towards the core of the circuit).
 The core becomes bombarded with impulses and thus becomes refractory.

 Clinical significance